Computer ScienceFind a programme

 Both programmes (part-time and full-time) then have one further year to write up.

 |Part-time study available||Yes|

 |Start date||Not fixed|

-The Department of Computer Science is an international centre of excellence, located in the Merchant Venturers Building in the centre of Bristol, along with the Departments of Electrical and Electronic Engineering and Engineering Mathematics.
+The Department of Computer Science is located in the Merchant Venturers Building in the centre of Bristol, along with the Departments of Electrical and Electronic Engineering, and Engineering Mathematics.
 This brings together the research in computing, communications, electronics and photonics within the University.

-As a city, Bristol has one of the largest concentrations of high-technology industry in Europe.
+As a city, Bristol is known for its concentration of high-technology industry.
 Computers, communications and microelectronics are well represented, alongside digital media, computer games and electronic commerce.
 The department has close relationships with many of these organisations via collaborative projects, staff secondments and visiting industrial staff.

 - UK/EU: full-time